Kithyululu Secondary School Water Tank Project – Kenya

 Any extra remaining funds will be used for adding gutters to the dormitory to take advantage of the rain in November.

-The project will directly benefit 160 students and 15 staff and faculty members, with potential to reach 500 additional students at the primary school and local community members.
+The project will directly benefit 160 students and 15 staff and faculty members, with the potential to reach 500 additional students at the primary school and local community members.

 Peace Corps Volunteer Directing Project